israkhan-ba/LearnJS/NEW/IN-DEPTH/Fundamental_of_JS.md

     (e.g. +sym or sym | 0).
     When using loose equality, Object(sym) == sym returns true.
     Symbol("foo") + "bar" throws a TypeError (can't convert symbol to string).
 This prevents you from silently creating a new string property name from a symbol, for example.
+    The "safer" String(sym) conversion works like a call to Symbol.prototype.toString() with symbols.